Compare Nationwide Building Society mortgages

-What types of mortgages can I get with Nationwide Building Society?
+What types of mortgage can I get with Nationwide Building Society?

 How to apply

 You can apply online, by calling 03457 30 20 10, or by visiting a local branch.
 For more complex mortgage types, such as shared ownership or Help to Buy mortgages, online applications are not available.

 You’ll need to provide proof of identity, proof of address, proof of UK residency, proof of deposit and proof of earnings.

 To back this up, employees will need to provide their latest monthly payslip.
 If you’re paid weekly or fortnightly, or you receive bonuses or commission, you may need to provide more payslips.
 Self-employed applicants will need to provide at least two years’ worth of accounts.
 You may also be asked for up to three months’ worth of recent bank statements.

 Applicants must be at least 18 years old, and no older than 75 when the mortgage term is due to end.